-This is why I love this simple reversal trading strategy.
+This is why I love this trading strategy.
 By following rules and engagement in this strategy, we will be able to catch the market reversal as early as possible so that we can go for huge returns.

 - Cut the Losses